MetOffice/fab/docs/source/site-specific-config.rst

 If a tool category is not defined in the `ToolBox`, then the default tool from the `ToolRepository` will be used.
-Therefore, in the example above adding `ifort` is not strictly necessary (since it will be the default after setting the default vendor to `intel`), and `c_compiler` is the default as well.
+Therefore, in the example above adding `ifort` is not strictly necessary (since it will be the default after setting the default compiler suite to `intel-classic`), and `c_compiler` is the default as well.
 This feature is especially useful for the many default tools that Fab requires (git, rsync, ar, ...).

 .. code-block::
     :linenos: